-check-names [yes_or_no]
+check-names [ves or no]

 Turn on or off check-names processing on records to be added.
 Check-names has no effect on prerequisites or records to be deleted.
 By default check-names processing is on.
 If check-names processing fails the record will not be added to the UPDATE message.